Becca is an experienced cake decorator who loves to help beginners learn the tricks of the trade.

 - A package of cardboard rounds that are 2" larger than your cake

 - Your favorite theme-matching scrapbook paper

-Note that there are other ways to cover cake boards, but I wanted to focus on using scrapbook paper in this hub.
-I'll cover the other mediums in other hubs as the steps can be different and I don't want to confuse you.
+Note that there are other ways to cover cake boards, but I wanted to focus on using scrapbook paper in this article.
+I'll cover the other mediums in other articles, as the steps can be different and I don't want to confuse you.
 Or me.
 I'm easily confused.

 After letting your glue gun heat up, glue three or four cardboard rounds together.
 How many you use is going to depend on how big your cake is going to be.
 The general rule of thumb I use is if it is a single tier cake, use three cardboard rounds.
 If it is a two tier cake, use four cardboard rounds.
 If your cake's going to be three tiers, use five cardboard rounds.
 If your cake will be four tiers or higher, you're going to want to skip the cardboard rounds altogether and use a wood round.
 Think of it like this, cake becomes very heavy the more you stack.
 A four tier cake can weigh upwards of 50 pounds, depending on the cake recipe.
 You're going to need a super sturdy surface to hold all that weight up.
 I wouldn't trust 50 pounds of cake on a cardboard structure.

 Glue your boards together, glossy side up.
 So you're gluing the glossy side of one board to the bare side of another board.
 Not only do you need to make sure you're gluing them all glossy side up, you need to make sure that the linerboard (the part that makes the lines in the cardboard) is facing opposite directions every time.
 So you're essentially making a crisscross pattern with the lining.
 Making sure your linerboard is facing crisscross each time will strengthen your structure, so you're not going to worry about the board bending in the center with the weight of the cake.